 Rollins College offers an innovative dining program that promotes quality, variety, and value.
-Four dining locations, a convenience store, catering, "wellness" selections, theme meals, and holiday specials are among the features provided to satisfy the diverse requirements of the Rollins community.
+Five dining locations, a convenience store, catering, "wellness" selections, theme meals, and holiday specials are among the features provided to satisfy the diverse requirements of the Rollins community.
 Menu selections are sold a la carte, and a 100-percent-satisfaction program allows for any unsatisfactory item to be immediately exchanged or refunded.

-Rose Skillman Hall and Dave's DownUnder in the Cornell Campus Center house the Marketplace Servery, The Grille, and The C-Store.
-Located on the main level, the Marketplace features five specialty stations and is open for breakfast, lunch, and dinner Monday through Friday, and brunch and dinner on weekends.
+Rose Skillman Hall and Dave's Down Under in the Cornell Campus Center house the Marketplace, The Grille, and the C-Store.
+Located on the main level, the Marketplace features five specialty stations, including vegan and vegetarian, and made-to-order Sushi, and is open for breakfast, lunch, and dinner Monday through Friday, and for brunch and dinner on weekends.

-In Dave's DownUnder, the Grille serves charbroiled burgers or chicken breasts, steak sandwiches, salads, cheese and fruit platters, chips, and wings.
-Old-fashioned ice-cream parlor favorites include milk shakes, smoothies, ice-cream cones, sundaes, and banana splits.
-The C-Store, also located DownUnder, is a complete convenience store with made-to-order subs, snacks, groceries, sundries, and gifts.
+In Dave's Down Under, The Grille serves charbroiled burgers, grilled chicken, steak sandwiches, salads, breakfast items, and wings.
+Old-fashioned ice-cream parlor favorites include milk shakes, ice-cream cones, and root beer floats.
+The C-Store, also located in the Down Under, is a complete convenience store with made-to-order subs, snacks, groceries, sundries, and gifts.

-The Cornell Café, in the courtyard of the Cornell Social Sciences Building, is a Bistro-style cafe with Starbucks coffee, fresh-squeezed lemonade, soup, sandwiches, and salads, made to order or ready for a quick grab-n-go.
-Dianne's Café in the Charles Rice Family Bookstore serves Starbuck's coffee and specialty drinks, sandwiches, desserts, gourmet soups, fresh lemonade, and frozen granites.
-The Bookmark, located in the Olin Library, features Starbucks coffee, Odwalla drinks, and quick grab-n-go snacks, sandwiches, and salads.
+The Cornell Café, in the courtyard of the Cornell Social Sciences Building, is a bistro-style cafe with Starbucks Coffee, fresh-squeezed lemonade, soup, sandwiches, and salads, made to order or grab-n-go.
+Dianne's Café in the Charles Rice Family Bookstore serves Starbucks coffee and specialty drinks, sandwiches, desserts, gourmet soups, and fresh squeezed orange juice.
+The Bookmark Café, located in the Olin Library, features Starbucks coffee, a variety of cold beverages, and quick grab-n-go snacks, sandwiches, and salads.